RHINO TREKKING AT ZIWA RHINO SANCTUARY

-Rhino trekking is a rewarding wildlife encounter during Uganda safaris and tours and only done in Ziwa Rhino Sanctuary.
+Rhino Trekking in Uganda is a rewarding wildlife encounter during Uganda safaris & tours and is only done in Ziwa Rhino Sanctuary.

-Before 1980s, Uganda was a habitat to over 700 Rhinoceros; until massive rhino poaching and civil conflicts claimed lives of hundreds of these species in the wilderness.
-Rhinos are one of Africa’s big 5 mammals including Leopards, buffaloes, Elephants and lions which are encountered during a wildlife safari in Uganda.
+Before the 1980s, Uganda was a habitat to over 700 Rhinoceros; until massive rhino poaching and civil conflicts claimed the lives of hundreds of these species in the wilderness.
+Rhinos are one of Africa’s big 5 mammals including Leopards, buffaloes, Elephants, and lions which are encountered during a wildlife safari in Uganda.

 During 1970 civil wars and political insurgencies in Uganda, the number of Rhinos reduced significantly with the last sighting reported in 1983.
 But following the Rhino re-stocking programme that saw them re-introduced in 2005, Uganda is now enjoys the taste of them.
 Only 2 found at the Entebbe Zoo and 19 found in Ziwa Rhino sanctuary in Nakasongola en route to the Uganda tour destination of Murchison Falls National Park, approximately 180 km from Uganda’s capital, Kampala.

 By the support from Rhino fund Uganda and Uganda wildlife Authority, Ziwa Rhino sanctuary is home to over 19 southern Rhinos making the place a renowned center for Rhino trekking in Uganda, visited by different people across the world.